 Despite that setting, Windows may still download updates during your active hours.
 If that happens to you, it’s possible to temporarily set your network as a metered connection so that you’ll be able to stop updates from getting installed.

-However, like I mentioned above, it’s still recommended to install the latest updates as soon as possible.
+However, as I mentioned above, it’s still recommended to install the latest updates as soon as possible.

 Delete Files That Are Not Needed

-Windows, by default, keeps a bunch of files on your primary drive that are not necessarily needed by the user.
+Windows, by default, keeps a bunch of files on your primary drive that is not necessarily needed by the user.

 By looking at the image above, you can see how Windows holds more than 30 gigs of data that I don’t need.
 Before telling you how to get rid of that data, let’s take a minute to learn why they are there in the first place and why you may not want to get rid of them.

 These files mostly consist of cache data, files on the recycle bin, previous Windows Updates that are being held as backups, and previous Windows installations that are being held as a backup solution.

 So, if you recently installed a new version of Windows, don’t rush into deleting your old one yet.
 Wait to see if there are any bugs or problems with your new installation.